atomist/slack-messages/README.md

 software delivery machine (SDM).
 This module also facilitates adding actions to your Slack messages that execute SDM commands.

+Support for sending Slack Block messages is also supported.

 See the [Atomist documentation][atomist-doc] for more information on what SDMs are and what they can do for you using the Atomist API for software.